cedesk/cedesk.github.io/pages/code-structure.md

 ### UpdateChecker ###

-This class is used to check the distribution server (currently non-public! [srv-cedl-01.skoltech.ru/cedesk/](http://srv-cedl-01.skoltech.ru/cedesk/) ), whether there is a newer version of the application available (distinguishing packages _.exe_, _.deb_, _.dmg_ for the various OS).
+This class is used to check on the public webpage [cedesk.github.io/releases/](https://cedesk.github.io/releases/)), whether there is a newer version of the application available (distinguishing packages _.exe_, _.deb_, _.dmg_ for the various operating systems).

 ## Nota Bene